 DEM2018: Innovating to Improve Diagnosis

-The Diagnostic Error in Medicine 11th Annual International Conference will take place in New Orleans, LA, November 4-6, 2018 at the Hyatt Regency.
+The Diagnostic Error in Medicine 11th Annual International Conference took place in New Orleans, LA, November 4-6, 2018 at the Hyatt Regency.

-The Conference will bring together physicians, patients, nurses, healthcare professionals, researchers, institutional leaders and policymakers to showcase and share recent innovations to reduce error and improve the diagnostic process.
+The Conference brought together physicians, patients, nurses, healthcare professionals, researchers, institutional leaders and policymakers to showcase and share recent innovations to reduce error and improve the diagnostic process.
 The 2015 National Academy of Medicine report Improving Diagnosis in Healthcare recommended developing and deploying approaches to identify, learn from, and reduce diagnostic errors and near misses in clinical practice.
-Our 2018 conference will be focused on this recommendation.
+Our 2018 conference focused on this recommendation.

-This year’s theme is Innovating to Improve Diagnosis and promises to offer cutting edge topics for learning and discussion.
+The DEM2018 theme was Innovating to Improve Diagnosis, offering cutting edge topics for learning and discussion.

 Training the Next Generation

 - Clinical Reasoning Toolkit – Diagnostic reasoning is fundamental for any clinician.
-Access resources that will help you improve your clinical reasoning - http://ow.ly/liOC30ls73b
+Access resources that will help you improve your clinical reasoning.

 - Assessment of Reasoning Tool (ART) – Use SIDM's Assessment of Reasoning Tool to assess a learner’s clinical reasoning skills and move toward improving diagnosis.